xuemian168/kuno/README.md

 [中文](./README_CN.md) | English

-# kuno
+# KUNO

 ![kuno](./docs/kuno.png)

-KUNO name origin:
+The name [**KUNO** /ˈkuːnoʊ/] blends Eastern philosophy with modern digital principles:
-- "KUN" is the pinyin of "坤" (kūn), which carries and supports all things in Chinese philosophy, symbolizing how this CMS carries and supports all content.
+> - "KUN" is the pinyin of "坤" (kūn), which carries and supports all things in Chinese philosophy, symbolizing how this CMS carries and supports all content.
 Pronounced as "kuno (/ˈkuːnoʊ/)".
-- “O” stands for Origin and Openness, symbolizing the start of all content and the open, inclusive nature of the system.
+> - “O” stands for Origin and Openness, symbolizing the start of all content and the open, inclusive nature of the system.
+> - Pronounced as /ˈkuːnoʊ/ — clean, elegant, and globally readable.

+KUNO is designed as a lightweight, blazing-fast, i18n-first CMS, empowering creators to build rich, structured content ecosystems with freedom and harmony.

 A full-stack blog application with Go backend and Next.js frontend, containerized with Docker for easy deployment.